-CTDEP and NYSDEC will develop zone-by-zone plans (WLA/LA) to achieve the nitrogen reduction target, highlighting the mix of point and nonpoint source controls to be implemented in each management zone.
+August 1999 CTDEP and NYSDEC will develop zone-by-zone plans (WLA/LA) to achieve the nitrogen reduction target, highlighting a mix of quantifiable point and nonpoint source controls to be implemented in each management zone.
+Fifteen year implementation schedule begins.

-CTDEP and NYSDEC will propose modifications to NPDES permits for point source discharges, requiring that plans be developed and implemented to achieve the point source component of the nitrogen reduction targets within 15 years and incorporating nitrogen loading limits to achieve the point source component of the 5 year load reduction target.
+August 2000 CTDEP and NYSDEC will propose modifications to NPDES permits for point source discharges, incorporating nitrogen loading limits to achieve the point source component of the five-year load reduction target, and requiring that plans and implementation schedules be developed to achieve the point source component of the nitrogen reduction targets within 15 years.

-CTDEP and NYSDEC will commit to the actions necessary to achieve the nonpoint source reduction component of the 5 year load reduction target.
+CTDEP and NYSDEC will commit to the quantifiable actions necessary to achieve the nonpoint source reduction component of the five-year load reduction target.

-LISS formally evaluates the nitrogen reduction targets considering the progress and cost of implementation, improvements in technology, the regional dissolved oxygen criteria, water quality standards, refined information on the ecosystem response to nitrogen reductions, and research on the impacts of hypoxia to living resources.
+• February 2003 LISS formally evaluates the nitrogen reduction targets considering the progress and cost of implementation, including a reevaluation of the knee-of-the-curve analysis used to establish the Phase III nitrogen reduction targets, improvements in technology, including the results of quality controlled pilot projects, the regional dissolved oxygen criteria to be published for comment, water quality standards, refined information on the ecosystem response to nitrogen reductions, the results of peer reviewed modeling, and research on the impacts of hypoxia to living resources and their habitats.